LHC Tabs Enviroment WC

 New ideas and bold initiatives are essential to environmental protection, which is why we believe in the responsibility of our employees and encourage their commitment to the environment.
 We also rely on the best technology available and innovative processes, plus we promote research projects and support the development of new technologies.
 We actively contribute the resulting expertise to external undertakings and initiatives.

 We are proud that our environmental management system has been certified worldwide according to the international standard ISO 14001.
 Certification began in Frankfurt in 2008 before being gradually expanded.
 Lufthansa Cargo has been ISO certified at all German stations since 2010 and achieved worldwide certification at the end of 2015.
+In the following years Jettainer and time:matters have been certified as well.

 The certification demonstrates that we are striving to constantly optimize Lufthansa Cargo’s environmental and climate protection strategy.
 By establishing an environmental management system in accordance with internationally recognized standards, we have created tools for the systematic control and documentation of our environmental activities.